Pierre de Coubertin: Early life

-Coubertin grew up in a time of profound change in France: defeat in the Franco-Prussian War, the Paris Commune, and the establishment of the Third Republic but while these events were the setting of his childhood, his school experiences were just as formative.
-In October 1874, his parents enrolled him in a new Jesuit school called Externat de la rue de Vienne, which was still under construction for his first five years there.
+Coubertin grew up in a time of profound change in France – defeat in the Franco-Prussian War, the Paris Commune, and the establishment of the Third Republic – but while these events were the setting of his childhood, his school experiences were just as formative.
+In October 1874, his parents enrolled him in a new Jesuit school called Externat de la rue de Vienne, which was still under construction during his first five years there.
 While many of the school's attendees were day students, Coubertin boarded at the school under the supervision of a Jesuit priest, which his parents hoped would instill him with a strong moral and religious education.
 There, he was among the top three students in his class, and was an officer of the school's elite academy made up of its best and brightest.
 This suggests that despite his rebelliousness at home, Coubertin adapted well to the strict rigors of a Jesuit education.
 As was common in the French educational system at the time, Coubertin studied ancient Greece and Rome, which led to an appreciation of the Olympics at an early age.

 As an aristocrat, Coubertin had a number of career paths from which to choose, including potentially prominent roles in the military or politics but he chose instead to pursue a career as an intellectual, studying and later writing on a broad range of topics, including education, history, literature and sociology.